-In May 2007, we entered into a Credit and Security Agreement (Credit Agreement) with GE Business Financial Services Inc. (formerly Merrill Lynch Business Financial Services Inc.) (GE), as Lender, pursuant to which GE agreed to provide us a \$12.5 million facility (Facility) to fund our capital programs.
+In May 2007, we entered into a Credit and Security Agreement (Credit Agreement) with GE Business Financial Services Inc.) (GE), as Lender, pursuant to which GE agreed to provide us a \$12.5 million facility (Facility) to fund our capital programs.
 The right to draw under this Facility expired on November 30, 2008.
 Over the term of the Facility, we received \$7.2 million, \$4.0 million of which was applied to prepayment of a prior facility and \$2.3 million of which was associated with construction and equipment for the analytical and development laboratory that we built in our Warrington, Pennsylvania headquarters in 2007.